MasterChef Australia: Celebrity MasterChef Australia

-Series 1 (2009)

 Celebrity MasterChef Australia, a spin-off featuring celebrities as contestants began production in early September 2009, and aired for ten weeks starting from 30 September 2009.
 The celebrity version, which features a heats and semi-finals format similar to MasterChef Goes Large, is based around weekly episodes.
 Presenter Sarah Wilson did not return to present the show.
-Ten states that she was dropped because "the appropriate role for Sarah was not achievable without dramatically changing the format", but Gary Mehigan, George Calombaris and Matt Preston returned as judges, Calombaris and Mehigan took Wilson's presenting role.
-It was won by Olympic swimmer Eamon Sullivan, who took home $50,000 for charity Swim Survive Stay Alive.
+Gary Mehigan, George Calombaris and Matt Preston returned as judges; Calombaris and Mehigan took Wilson's presenting role.

-In February 2010, executive producer Mark Fennessy stated that he doubted the spin-off would return for a second series.

-Series 2 (2021)

-On 25 May 2021, it was announced that a second edition of Celebrity MasterChef Australia had been commissioned, 12 years after the first edition had aired, it is set to air in late 2021.
-Andy Allen, Melissa Leong and Jock Zonfrillo will undertake the role of judges in the new season.
+On 25 May 2021, it was announced that a second edition of Celebrity MasterChef Australia had been commissioned, 12 years after the first edition had aired, to air in late 2021.
+Andy Allen, Melissa Leong, and Jock Zonfrillo undertook the role of judges in the new series.

-On 17 June 2021, Network Ten announced the 10 celebrity contestants competing on the second series of the show.
-Former AFL player Nick Riewoldt won the series, winning $100,000 for charity Maddie Riewoldt's Vision.

 Junior MasterChef Australia

-Series 1: 2010

 Production of a junior version of the show was initially suggested in October 2009.
 The first series of the show, featuring 8- to 12-year-old contestants, was filmed after the second series of MasterChef Australia.
 Junior MasterChef Australia is produced by Shine Australia.

-The series final was won by 12-year-old Isabella Bliss from Queensland.

-Series 2: 2011

-Ten confirmed a second series of the spin-off in their 2011 line-up.
-The winner was Greta Yaxley.

-Series 3: 2020

-On 27 April 2020, it was announced that a third season of Junior MasterChef Australia had been commissioned for late 2020, nine years after the second series aired.
-Casting was open to children aged between 9 and 14 years.

-MasterChef Australia All-Stars: 2012
+MasterChef Australia All-Stars

 Ten began broadcast of a special all-stars version of the show on 26 July 2012 that aired during the 2012 Summer Olympics.
 It featured a number of returning contestants from the first three series, including series 1 and 3 winners Julie Goodwin and Kate Bracks, who revisited past challenges in order to raise money for charity.
 It was won by series 2 runner-up Callum Hann, who ultimately raised $20,000 for Cancer Council Australia.

-MasterChef Australia: The Professionals: 2013
+MasterChef Australia: The Professionals

 A spin-off based the original BBC MasterChef: The Professionals series began airing on 20 January 2013.
 It featured 18 professional chefs competing against each other as opposed to amateur cooks.
 Matt Preston and chef Marco Pierre White hosted the spin-off.